GermanKingYT/deftcode.ninja/_posts/2014-06-10-prestashop-dom-based-xss.markdown

 }
 {% endhighlight %}

-The variable `address` is not properly sanitized, therefore a **Cross-site scripting** can be executed by injecting a simple vector like that:
+The variable `address` is not properly sanitized, therefore a **Cross-site Scripting** can be executed by injecting a simple vector like that:

 {% highlight js %}
 <input value=alert(1) autofocus>